A permutation procedure to detect heterogeneous treatment effects in randomized clinical trials while controlling the type I error rate

 Biostatistician and Educator

-I’m an biostatistics PhD student at the University of Minnesota interested in causal inference, clinical trial design, and statistics and data science education.
+I’m an PhD candidate in Biostatistics at the University of Minnesota interested in clinical trials, causal inference, and statistics and data science education.